jariarkko/arch-model-t/draft-arkko-farrell-arch-model-t.md

 #### Web site policy deception

-Many web sites today provide some form of privacy policy and terms of service, that are known to be mostly unread. [@?Unread] This implies that, legal fiction aside, users of those sites have not in reality agreed to the specific terms published and so users are therefore highly exposed to being exploited by web sites, for example [@?Cambridge] is a recent well-publicised case where a service provider abused the data of 87 million users via a partnership.
+Many web sites today provide some form of privacy policy and terms of service, that are known to be mostly unread {{Unread}}.
+This implies that, legal fiction aside, users of those sites have not in reality agreed to the specific terms published and so users are therefore highly exposed to being exploited by web sites, for example {{Cambridge}} is a recent well-publicised case where a service provider abused the data of 87 million users via a partnership.
 While many web site operators claim that they care deeply about privacy, it seems prudent to assume that some (or most?) do not in fact care about user privacy,